 What does the procedure entail?

 A local anesthetic will be used to numb the area prior to surgery.
-First, Dr. Torosian, Dr. Fuji and Dr. Sanavi will incise the area around each tooth of the affected area to release the gum tissue from the bone.
+First, Dr. Torosian, Dr. Fuji, Dr. Sanavi and Dr. Seyedain will incise the area around each tooth of the affected area to release the gum tissue from the bone.
 This allows access to the bone and roots of the teeth.
 After the roots have been thoroughly cleaned through scaling, a drill and hand tools will be used to reshape the bone around the teeth.
 Bone is removed in some areas to restore the normal rise and fall of the bone, but at a lower level.
 Bone grafting may also be necessary to fill in large defects.

 Next, the gums will be repositioned and sutured in place.
 The site may also be covered with a bandage (periodontal pack) or dressing.
 Pain medicine and mouth rinses containing chlorhexidine are generally prescribed following the surgery.